Thinkwise/docs/docs/sf/guidelines_sql_formatting.md

 1. Place the select list under the `select` keyword and indent using 4 spaces.
 1. Provide an alias for all columns without a name (constants, functions, composite columns), using the `as` keyword.
 1. Provide an alias for all tables, consisting of the first letter of every subname, *without* using the `as` keyword.
-   If this is not sufficient, add a number or choose another meaningfull alias.
+   If this is not sufficient, add a number or choose another meaningful alias.
 1. Place composite or calculated columns on one line, unless the the line is too long.

 ### Example SELECT